-FATHER of heroes!
-O Trenmor!
-High dweller of eddying winds! where the dark-red thunder marks the troubled clouds!
-Open thou thy stormy halls.
+\ FATHER of heroes !
+O Trenmor !
+High dweller of eddying winds ! where the dark-red thunder marks the troubled clouds !
+Open thou thy stormy

+• Though this book has little action, it is not the least important part of Temora.
+The poet, in several episodes, runs up the cause of the war to the very source.
+The first population of Ireland, the wars between the two nations who originally possessed that island, its first race of kings, and the revolutions of its government, are important facts, and are delivered by the poet, with so little mixture of the fabulous, that one cannot help preferring his accounts to the improbable factions of the Scotch and Irish historians.
+The Milesian fables bear about them the marks of a late invention.
+To trace their legends to their source would be no difficult task; but a disquisition of this sort would extend this note too far. halls.
 Let the bards of old be near.
-Let them draw near. with songs and their half-viewless harps.
+Let them draw near, with songs and their half-viewless harps.
 No dweller of misty valley comes!
 No hunter unknown at his streams!
 It is the car-borne Oscar, from the fields of war.
-Sudden is thy change, my son, from what thou wert on dark Moi-lena!
-The blast folds thee in its skirt, and rustles thro' the sky!
+Sudden is thy change, my son, from what thou wert on dark-Moi-lena !
+The blast folds thee in its skirt, and rustles through the sky !
 Dost thou not behold thy father, at the stream of night?
-The chiefs of Morven sleep far-distant.
+The chiefs of Morven sleep far distant.
 They have lost no son!
-But ye have lost a hero, chiefs of resounding Morven!
-Who could equal his strength, when battle rolled against his side, like the darkness of crowded waters?
-Why this cloud on Ossian's soul?
+But ye have lost a hero, chiefs of resounding Morven !
+Who could equal his strength, when battle rolled against his side, like the darkness of crowded waters ?
+Why this cloud on Ossian's soul ?
 It ought to burn in danger.
 Erin is near with her host.
 The king of Selma is alone.
-Alone thou shalt not be, my father, while I can lift the spear!
+Alone thou shalt not be, my father, while I can lift the spear !